 Although lagging behind when it comes to fame and market share, Reebok has undoubtedly made its mark in the industry.
 Originally known as the JW Foster and Sons Incorporated, this company has been making spiked-shoes years before sneaker juggernauts like Adidas envisioned it.

 Over a century have passed and Reebok, despite being underrated, continues to be a distinguished brand in the market.
-Known for their tech-packed runners that were previously the shoe of choice of world-class athletes, this brand also became famous for their lifestyle sneakers that are versatile, stylish as well as reasonably priced.
+Known for their tech-packed runners that were previously the shoe of choice of world-class athletes, this brand also became famous for its lifestyle sneakers that are versatile, stylish as well as reasonably priced.

 The most coveted models of the brand are found in the Reebok Classic, Club and Ex-O-Fit lines.
 The Royal Collection, which includes the Royal Global Slam, unlike the others, often gets the least limelight.
 Despite its lack of exposure, fans of the brand are slowly noticing these kicks for its good looks, versatility and attractive price tag.